 The development is to be provided with fencing and screen walls at full cost to the applicant/developer.
-Where a fence or gate is within 6m of a dwelling it must be constructed of non-combustible material only.
-This requirement is to be reflected on the plans prior to the issue of the Construction Certificate.
+Where a fence or gate is within 6m of a dwelling it must be constructed of non- combustible material only (Page 17 section 9.2 point 4 Australian Bushfire Consulting Services Bush fire assessment report dated 4th June 2023);

+This requirement is to be reflected on the Construction Certificate plans.